dominis/mikado/README.md

 ## Intro

-Mikado helps you managing your AWS infrastructure for your Wordpress sites by defining an out-of-box, highly available, easy-to-deploy setup.
+Mikado helps managing your AWS infrastructure for Wordpress sites by defining an out-of-box, highly available, easy-to-deploy setup.

 Our goals are:
 - Provide an oversimplified but flexible and resilient one-click Wordpress deployment